Ok, so you’ve heard of urinary tract infections.

 Relapse occurs when the same strain of bacteria causes another urinary tract infection within two weeks of treatment of the original infection.
 It is often difficult to distinguish between relapse and reinfection.

 The likelihood you will get a UTI increases with age and sexual activity.
-According to an article by Medscape, approximately 25% of women who have experienced a urinary tract infection will develop recurring UTIs.
+According to an article by Medscape, approximately 25% of women who have experienced a urinary tract infection will develop recurrent UTIs.

 Does this include you?